MAP-117 |

 |

-This course will provide an understanding of best practices in a medical office setting including infection control, risk management, preparing the patient for and assisting with examinations and treatments, and the management of supplies and equipment.
+This course will provide an understanding of best practices in a medical office setting including infection control, risk management, preparing the patient for and assisting with specialty examinations, wound care treatments, and health and nutrition education.
 Students will prepare and administer medications via several routes including oral, parenteral (excluding intravenous), transdermal, and inhalation.
 Emphasis is placed on safe and accurate administration and maintaining federal and state healthcare legislation and regulations.
-Students will demonstrate therapeutic communication and deliver patient-centered health promotion teaching plans meeting the specific nutritional needs.
-This course will provide the skills, within the medical assistant scope of practice, to provide first aid and volunteer effectively to respond to a disaster.

 |